41st Tank

 are gone; but their memory will least forever, they were a part of a team that

 won, and will continue to win so long as we are truly American.
+We can all be fiercely proud of this Battalion,

 its standards, what it has accomplished, and the effect it will have on the